sandy-bultena/Scheduling_and_allocation/PDF_source_files/HowTo.md

 * Move the blocks around by selecting a block and then drag it with the mouse.
 The block will be moved in all views in which it is assigned (teacher, lab, stream).
 * If there is a conflict, the block will change colour to indicate what type of conflict is present.
 The colour coding for the blocks is described at the top of the view.
 * An _indirect_ conflict occurs when there is a time overlap for this block occurs in a different view.
 For example, there may not be a conflict for the teacher in question, but there could be a conflict in the lab where the block has been assigned.
->NOTE: There is an unlimited number of undo and redo (although don't push it, this is a memory intensive program)
+>NOTE: There is an unlimited number of undo and redo when moving blocks

 #### Moving blocks between teachers and labs and streams
 * Right click the block that you wish to modify.